saquibmian/grpchttp/README.md

 grpchttp is a server that can serve both gRPC and the grpc-web-gateway JSON proxy on the same connection.

+A swagger UI is also exposed if a `swagger.json` is provided.

 ## how to use it

 Here is a code sample: